-As a game designer, everyone will respect my ideas and be excited to develop them.
-The Reality: The team is filled with passionate Game Developers with their own ideas.
+Everyone will respect my ideas and be excited to develop them.
+The reality: The team is filled with passionate game developers with their own ideas.
 Your job title isn’t what earns you trust and respect.
 Trust and respect are earned through hard work and by trusting and respecting others.
 The game belongs to the whole team.
 All ideas are valid.
 It’s on you to find the right ones through listening and communication.